Crash into Me: Stevie Nicks

 Stevie Nicks released "Crash into Me" as the first single from her album, The Soundstage Sessions, on March 17, 2009.
 The promo, with the orchestra version of "Landslide" as the B-side, was serviced to radio on the week of March 3, 2009.
 It has been serviced to Triple A radio stations, and to XM Satellite Radio channel 45, The Spectrum, and XM channel 51, The Coffee House.
 The music video for the single is from her DVD Live in Chicago.

 Stevie Nicks has often referred to the song simply as "Crash", hence the single cover title.

 Track listing

 Darren Criss and Steve Aoki

 In July 2019, Darren Criss and Steve Aoki released an EDM-style cover of "Crash Into Me."
 Darren Criss unveiled the song during a class at a gym in Los Angeles.
 He was excited to be able to work with an EDM pro like Aoki, having said in an interview with Billboard: "...before I had any access to Steve whatsoever, I was always like, 'Man, how the fuck would I pull this off?'
 So to be able to meet somebody of his pedigree who's exactly the kind of person who would be able to midwife this, it was great."
-The song was released on July 12, 2019, and peaked at number 12 on the Dance/Electronic Digital Song Sales chart at Billboard.
+The song was released on July 12, 2019, and peaked at number 12 on Billboard's Dance/Electronic Digital Song Sales chart.